gteocson/gteocson.github.io/essays/use-frameworks-to-improve.md

 }
 ```

 Bottom line is why would someone want to work harder for an equal result.
 Frameworks allow you to do more faster and majority of the time nicer as well.
 As a software engineer if you spend most of your time trying to do things the hard way you'll just end up having wasted time.
-Through out my school years I have always been told to work smarter not harder.
+Throughout my school years I have always been told to work smarter not harder.
 To me using frameworks is just working smarter, you get to do more with less time.